 There's many layers of the hole that you could be disappeared in-for political content, political speech, challenging the prison, or for being different.
 Being queer or trans in prison can get you disappeared because that's not something that the prison system wants to deal with.
-[Unintelligible 00:12:56] in the prison system itself.
+It's inconvenient to the prison system itself.
 What's convenient is disappearing people places people the hole.